linkeddatacenter/advisorlens.com/content/en/docs/how it works.md

 weight: 15
 ---

-AdvisorLens is a innovative implementaton of neuro-symbolic AI platform that operates in two phases: Retrieval and content generation.
+AdvisorLens is a innovative implementation of neuro-symbolic AI platform that operates in two phases: Semantic information retrieval and neural content generation.

-In the retrieval phase:
+In the semantic search phase:

-Algorithms actively search for and retrieve relevant information based on the user’s prompt.
-This retrieved information is the basis for generating coherent and contextually relevant responses.
+Algorithms actively search for and retrieve relevant information based on the user’s prompt by traversing a knowledge graph.
+This retrieved information is the basis for generating coherent and contextually relevant responses according with new LLM models and algorithms.

 AdvisorLens works both in open and close domain enterprise settings, a more restricted set of trusted sources is typically used to enhance the security and reliability of internal knowledge.
 For example, AdvisorLens system can look for:
 - Current contextual factors, such as real-time weather updates and the user’s precise location